CenturyLinkCloud/PublicKB/Cloud Application Manager/Data Center Edition/camdce-initialsetup.md

 In the case of a box error, share the box in the workspace that your organization and Cloud Application Manager can access and attach the logs.
 * Linux: SSH and locate the log at /var/log/elasticbox/elasticbox-agent.log
-* Windows: RDP into the instance to locate the log at ProgramDataElasticBoxLogselasticbox-agent.log
+* Windows: RDP into the instance to locate the log at C:\ProgramData\ElasticBox\Logs\elasticbox-agent.log